Canada, Nazis and Ukraine

 Sure, it does.

-Buried in the Times’ meandering piece are references to two units of Ukraine’s military who have trumpeted their ultranationalist pedigree or neo-Nazi links – the Da Vinci Wolves, dubbed the nation’s “far-right warriors” and the better-known Azov regiment, which was widely celebrated for “holding out during the siege of the southern city of Mariupol” in 2022.
+Buried in the Times’ meandering piece are references to two units of Ukraine’s military who have trumpeted their ultranationalist pedigree or neo-Nazi links – the Da Vinci Wolves, dubbed the nation’s “far-right warriors” and the better-known Azov regiment, which was widely saluted for “holding out during the siege of the southern city of Mariupol” in 2022.

 Both volunteer units have been folded into Ukraine’s regular forces and have played a key role in rebuffing Russia’s invasion.